- Access and inclusion

 Safety promotes confidence

-It's important, too, to adhere to safe practices.
-Imagine the lack of confidence someone would suffer, knowing that every mealtime is potentially dangerous for them, with choking a real risk?
-We can help people feel confident about both eating a meal and enjoying the experience.
-Provide safe eating and drinking through appropriate meals and beverages that cater both for the person's palate and their physical ability to chew and swallow.
+It's important, too, to adhere to safe mealtime practices.
+Dysphagia (swallowing problems) affects many people and can be life-threatening.
+We can help people feel confident about both eating a meal and enjoying the experience by offering appropriate meals and beverages that cater both for the person's palate and their physical ability to chew and swallow.

 People also feel more confident when they are using properly prescribed and maintained equipment and tools.
 Occupational and physiotherapists make a big difference here, as do staff of the Independent Living Centre (ILC).
 The ILC in South Australia, and across the country, showcases many assistive devices that can help people with disability work, play in and manipulate their world with greater ease.